Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-stop-validating.md

 ## Unbond your tokens

-Unbonding your tokens can be done through the `Network > Staking > Account actions` page in AXIACoinJS Apps by clicking the corrosponding stash account dropdown and selecting "Unbond funds".
+Unbonding your tokens can be done through the `Network > Staking > Account actions` page in AXIAJS Apps by clicking the corrosponding stash account dropdown and selecting "Unbond funds".
 This can also be done through the `staking.unbond()` extrinsic with the controller account.